jackboberg/spife/docs/reference/reply.md

 #### `reply.toStream(response) → Response<resp>`

 Coerces an existing response to a stream.
-This will be called automatically by Knork as a final step on any response before it is flushed.
+This will be called automatically by Spife as a final step on any response before it is flushed.
 It is guaranteed to return a `pipe`-able stream instance.

 - If `response` is a string, it will be coerced into a `Readable` string and given